RandomComputerUser/FancyLighting/README.md

 **v0.10.0 (2025-06-??)**
 - Increased contrast when using full HDR rendering
 - Adjusted bloom strength
+- Slightly reduced the strength of simulated normal maps
 - Attempted to fix some rare crashes